ansible/ansible/docs/docsite/rst/user_guide/playbooks_debugger.rst

    on_failed                 Only invoke the debugger if a task fails

-   on_unreachable            Only invoke the debugger if the a host was unreachable
+   on_unreachable            Only invoke the debugger if a host was unreachable

    on_skipped                Only invoke the debugger if the task is skipped